ta275/ECE4960_SP19/HW2/README.md

 ## Acknowledgments

-* Prof. Edwin Kan for providing the assignment details.
+* Prof. Edwin Kan for providing the assignment details and continuous guidance.